Villages and Historic Areas

 Gyeongju Historic Areas

 Gyeongju Historic Areas is a diverse concentration of heritage sites that have been protected as a single UNESCO World Heritage listing since 2000.
-These areas are divided into what UNESCO calls 'belts' and in total there are five separate belts: the Mount Namsan Belt, the Wolseong Belt, the Tumuli Park Belt, the Hwangnyongsa Belt and the Sanseong Fortress Belt.
-Each of these contain a variety of sites.
-For instance, the Mount Namsan Belt and the Hwangnyongsa Belt include many Buddhist remains whilst the Tumuli Belt contains royal tombs and the Wolseong Belt incorporates the remains of two palaces and Cheomseongdae Observatory amongst other sites.
+These areas are divided into five 'belts' - the Mount Namsan Belt, the Wolseong Belt, the Tumuli Park Belt, the Hwangnyongsa Belt and the Sanseong Fortress Belt.
+The Hwangnyongsa Belt consists of Bunhwansa Temple and the Hwangnyongsa Temple remains.
+The Mount Namsan Belt has many sites, including temple ruins, pagodas and tombs.
+The Sanseong Fortress Belt has defensive remains, whilst the Tumuli Park Belt has numerous royal tombs, including that of King Michu in the Daereungwon Tomb Complex.
+Finally, the Wolseong Belt consists of Cheomseongdae Observatory, Donggung Palace and Wolji Pond, woodland, and palace ruins.
 Gyeongju Historic Areas was inscribed by UNESCO based on two criteria - the significance of sites and monuments in the development of Buddhist and secular architecture and as evidence of the cultural achievements of the Silla (Gyeongju was the capital during the Silla and Unified Silla periods).
-There is a huge range of sites in Gyeongju, and a very large and very good museum (Gyeongju National Museum).
-Although many places are very close to each other, some of them, such as Bulguksa Temple and Seokguram Grotto, are more distant, so if you want to see the full range of sites then make sure that you have at least a 2-3 days to explore.
+There is a huge range of sites in Gyeongju, as well as the very large and impressive Gyeongju National Museum.

 Seokguram Grotto